davidfekke/fek.io/src/blog/2021-04-14/crockford-constructors.md

 cover_image: "./ivan-henao-construction.jpg"
 ---

-In a previous post I discussed how we can create objects from a function using a closure.
-I based this on a presentation Douglas Crockford made at JS Fest 2018.
+In a previous [post](/blog/crockford-objects-in-java-script) I discussed how we can create objects from a function using a closure.
+I based this example on a presentation Douglas Crockford made at JS Fest 2018.

+# Constructors

+Constructors are functions or methods that are used for initializing an object with the values it needs to encapsulate at object creation.
+If you are using the `class` syntax in JavaScript, there is actually a built in method for constructors called `constructor`.

-One of the things that Crockford discussed in this presentation was how we define the constructor parameters to the defining function.
+One of the things that Crockford discussed in this [presentation](https://www.youtube.com/watch?v=XFTOG895C7c) was how we define the constructor parameters to the defining function.
 He suggested to just pass one single object into the function.

 JavaScript allows us to pass as many parameters as we want to a function.
-The issue that he runs into is what happens when you add a parameter to your function, you have to refactor very place in your code that is calling that function.
+The issue that we run into is what happens when you add a parameter to your function, you have to refactor every place in your code that is calling that function.

 Lets take the example of a function that defines an employee object.
 For this example we will use a function that has parameters for each property in the object;